droglenc/NCMTH107/modules/1_Sample_Z/index.md

 ----

-You should prepare for the concepts of this module by *reading Sections XXX* in [the textbook](../../book/) and watching the following videos:
+You should prepare for the concepts of this module by reading **Sections 10.5 and 10.6** in [the textbook](../../book/) and watching the following videos:

 * [1-Sample Z-test in R](https://vimeo.com/user45324800/ztest){:target="_blank"} [6 mins]
     * Take notes on [this handout](RHO.html){:target="_blank"} (or [![PDF](../../img/pdf.png)](RHO.pdf) or [![MSWord](../../img/word.png)](RHO.docx))
     * [R Script](RHO.R){:target="_blank"}

-Questions XXX in [the textbook](../../book/) will assess your understanding of these materials.
+Questions 10.45-10.47 in [the textbook](../../book/) will assess your understanding of these materials.

 ----